13 successful business tips

 book your free initial consultation session!

-Check out the competition
+Tip 4: Check out the competition

 It’s always good to have a healthy interest in your competition.
 Don’t obsess over everything they do, and certainly don’t copy them.
-But it is worth knowing what they do well, how you are different, and what things they do could help you.
+But it is worth knowing what they do wellhow you are different, and what things they do could help you.

 Do some research on your competition before you start your own business.
 Get a good idea of prices and the marketplace.
 It’ll help you carve out a niche for yourself.
 It’s good to keep an eye on your competition; they may inadvertently teach you a few lessons in what to do and what not to do.

-Dedication is key
+Tip 5: Dedication is key

 Business success doesn’t happen overnight.
-It takes time and patience, and dedication.
-To run any business, be it your primary source of income or just a side hustle, you need to commit to the long-haul.
+It takes time and patience and dedication.
+To run any business, be it your primary source of income or just a side hustle, you need to commit to the long haul.
 Give yourself at least a year to make it a success.
 You can do a lot in a year, and it’ll give you a good idea of how it’s going to work out over several years.
 Maybe your side hustle will become your main job.
 And you need to work at it every day.
 Businesses need constant attention.

-Be flexible
+Tip 6: Be flexible

-Find your own success
+Tip 7: Find your own success

 Think about what business success means to you.
 You don’t have to be number one right away.
 What makes a business successful is different for everyone.
 If you think success is to have a side hustle that you enjoy and tops up your main salary, stop feeling like a failure because someone else earns more.
 Success is whatever it means to you.
 If you want to be financially independent or just want to make ends meet in your first year, then that is a success.
 Many people fail because they set high expectations and then quit when they don’t reach those targets.

-Have some breathing room
+Tip 9: Have some breathing room

 If possible, it’s good to give yourself some breathing room, both with deadlines and finances.
 If you can save up, so you have some extra cash before you quit your job, you’ll feel much less pressure and have the extra money when you need it.
 Same with deadlines.
 It’s good to be ambitious and get started, but if your deadlines are too short, you’ll feel really pressured to not make mistakes.
 Usually, this means you’ll end up making more mistakes!

-Find the right people
+Tip 10: Find the right people

 It doesn’t matter if it’s employees or just friends and family supporting you; being surrounded by the right people makes a huge difference.
-Running a business coach isn’t always easy.
+Running a business isn’t always easy.
 There will be setbacks, and you will have bad days, so making sure you are surrounded by people who will work hard, boost you up, and get you back on track is crucial for long-term success.

 book your free initial consultation session!

-Keep your goal in mind
+Tip 11: Keep your goal in mind

 Sometimes, when you are stressed, have no social life, and everything is going wrong, it can be hard to remember why you signed up for this in the first place.
 In these moments, it’s more important than ever to remember why you wanted your own business.
 Perhaps your goal is financial independence.
 Or you want flexible working hours.
 Whatever your goal is, make sure you can visualise it and focus it, so you don’t give up.

-Learn from your mistakes (and laugh at them)
+Tip 12: Learn from your mistakes (and laugh at them)

 Every new business owner makes mistakes.
 Perhaps you price yourself out of the market.
 Maybe you go too low.
 Perhaps you forgot a major part of your product or failed to consider the competition.
 Whatever mistake you make, learn from it.
 Turn your error into a lesson that helps you do better in the future.
 If possible, it’s always best to laugh at your mistake too (once you’ve fixed it)!
 It makes life much more enjoyable.

-Keep going
+Tip 13: Keep going

 Don’t give up.
 You’ll want to at some point.
 Running a business isn’t easy, and sometimes it can feel like an uphill battle.
-Often the businesses that make it, in the long run, aren’t the best idea of the best product; they are just the businesses where someone didn’t give up.
+Often, the businesses that make it, in the long run, aren’t the best idea of the best product; they are just the businesses where someone didn’t give up.

 Surround yourself with mentors and coaches who will help you go through thick and thin and keep you accountable.